The Warehouse Project

 The Warehouse Project is a series of club nights organised in Greater Manchester, England, since 2006.
 Unlike most other clubs, it has a limited seasonal approach rather than running all year.
-Each year's season runs from September through to New Years Day, plus occasional one off dates such as Bank Holiday weekends.
+Each year's season runs from September through to New Year's Day, plus occasional one off dates such as Bank Holiday weekends.
 This period corresponds with the busiest time of the year and the student calendar.

 History

 The Warehouse Project was initially started as a joint venture by Sacha Lord and Sam Kandel, who both had previous involvement with the Sankeys nightclub in Manchester.
 It began operations in the disused Boddingtons Brewery in Strangeways, and then moved into a space under Manchester Piccadilly station, on Store Street, which previously served as an air raid shelter.

 On 14 July 2011, The Warehouse Project announced that the 2011 season would be the last ever WHP event at Store Street.
-This was followed by a later announcement on 22 March 2012 that the 2012 season would be based at the Victoria Warehouse Hotel, to the west of Manchester city centre in Trafford Park, near Old Trafford football stadium.
+This was followed by a later announcement on 22 March 2012 that the 2012 season would be based at the Victoria Warehouse, to the west of Manchester city centre in Trafford Park, near Old Trafford football stadium.
 The club remained at this location for the 2013 season as well.
 In late 2013, rumours started that The Warehouse Project was due to move to the disused Mayfield Depot next to Manchester Piccadilly station from 2014 but a planning application was subsequently withdrawn in September 2013.
-The Warehouse Project's 2013 season drew to a close at the end of the year, with a final closing party on 1 January 2014 at the Victoria Warehouse Hotel venue.
+The Warehouse Project's 2013 season drew to a close at the end of the year, with a final closing party on 1 January 2014 at the Victoria Warehouse venue.

-Despite the announcement made in 2011, the 2014 season returned to Store Street, in a move being described by the organisers as returning to their "spiritual home" for one last year.
-During this time, the owners of Mayfield Depot decided to redevelop their site rather than retaining it as a cultural venue., so the 2015 season will again be located at the Store Street location.
+Despite the announcement made in 2011, the 2014 season returned to Store Street, in a move described by the organisers as returning to their "spiritual home" for one last year.
+During this time, the owners of Mayfield Depot decided to redevelop their site rather than retaining it as a cultural venue, so the 2015 season was again located at Store Street.

-The 2017 season was announced in July 2017, with 31 shows returning to Store Street once again from September.
+The 2017 season was announced in July 2017, with 31 shows at Store Street from September that year.
+The "last ever" event at Store Street was held in 2018.

+In 2019, the events moved to a refurbished Depot Mayfield.

 Music and artists

-Since its foundation the club has played host to numerous internationally acclaimed DJs such as Carl Cox, Sven Väth, Aphex Twin, Richie Hawtin, Deadmau5, Annie Mac, Pete Tong, Armand Van Helden and Erick Morillo, and musicians such as De La Soul, Happy Mondays, Chic, The Prodigy, Disclosure, Basement Jaxx and Foals.
+Since its foundation, the club has played host to numerous internationally acclaimed DJs such as Carl Cox, Sven Väth, Aphex Twin, Richie Hawtin, Deadmau5, Annie Mac, Pete Tong, Armand Van Helden and Erick Morillo, and musicians such as De La Soul, Happy Mondays, Chic, The Prodigy, Disclosure, Basement Jaxx and Foals.
 In 2007, The Warehouse Project was voted by dance music magazine Mixmag as the best club in the United Kingdom.
-In 2013 The Warehouse Project was voted by DJ mag as the Best Club Series in the magazines Best of British Awards.
+In 2013, The Warehouse Project was voted by DJ Magazine as the "Best Club Series" in the magazine's Best of British Awards.

 The Warehouse Project is noted for placing international DJs alongside less established artists.